wbalmer/petitRADTRANS/docs/content/contributing.rst

     .. code-block::

         .
-        ├── data                           <- contains the test paramters
+        ├── data                           <- contains the test parameters
         |   ├── config_test_radtrans.json  <- the parameters for the test suite
         |   ├── <several .npz/.dat files>  <- data files used in tests
         |   └── test_stats.json            <- results of the last validated retrieval test